Access data from Azure cloud storage during interactive development

 APPLIES TO: Python SDK azure-ai-ml v2 (current)

-A machine learning project typically starts with exploratory data analysis (EDA), data-preprocessing (cleaning, feature engineering), and includes building prototypes of ML models to validate hypotheses.
-This prototyping project phase is highly interactive in nature, and it lends itself to development in a Jupyter notebook, or an IDE with a Python interactive console.
-In this article you'll learn how to:
+A machine learning project typically starts with exploratory data analysis (EDA), data-preprocessing (cleaning, feature engineering), and it includes building ML model prototypes to validate hypotheses.
+This prototyping project phase is highly interactive in nature, and it lends itself to development in a Jupyter notebook, or in an IDE with a Python interactive console.
+In this article, learn how to:

-• Access data from a Azure Machine Learning Datastores URI as if it were a file system.
+• Access data from an Azure Machine Learning Datastores URI as if it were a file system.

-• Materialize data into Pandas using mltable Python library.
+• Materialize data into Pandas using the mltable Python library.

-• Materialize Azure Machine Learning data assets into Pandas using mltable Python library.
+• Materialize Azure Machine Learning data assets into Pandas using the mltable Python library.

 • Materialize data through an explicit download with the azcopy utility.